 In 1965, the Kansas State Legislature created Schilling Institute after the Schilling Air Force Base closed.
-In 1969 it was renamed the Kansas Technical Institute and in 1988 it became the Kansas College of Technology.
-The Kansas College of Technology merged with Kansas State University on April 25, 1991.
+Four years later, it was renamed Kansas Technical Institute and in 1988 it became Kansas College of Technology.
+Kansas College of Technology merged with Kansas State University on April 25, 1991.

-K-State State Polytechnic prides itself on providing a small campus atmosphere with a professional learning environment built on theory and industry application.
+Now Kansas State University Polytechnic Campus, the school prides itself on providing a personalized atmosphere with a professional learning environment built on theory and industry application.
 This campus has always challenged what higher education can be.
-Beginning in 1967 it was the first university in Kansas to offer a computer science degree.
-In 2011, it was one of the first universities in the nation to offer an Unmanned Aircraft Systems degree.
+Beginning in 1967, it was the first university in Kansas to offer a computer science degree.
+In 2011, it was one of the first educational institutions in the nation to offer an unmanned aircraft systems bachelor's degree.